72SOLD Reviews: Costs, How It Works, and Alternatives

 How 72SOLD works

-Here's how the 72SOLD marketing plan comes together:
+Here's how 72SOLD's process comes together:

 1. Submit your home's details.
 Visit 72SOLD.com, and answer a few questions about the condition of your home and how soon you want to sell.